 Ironically, the country least affected by these holds is Qatar.
 The Qatari military is quite small, and is incredibly top heavy – about 10 percent of its troop strength are general officers.
 There is a limited number of Qataris sufficiently trained to accept, integrate, and operate new sophisticated weapons.
 Qatar’s notification for F-15s and THAAD were approved before the Corker hold, though the small Qatari military will be challenged to field these and other previously approved systems.
 New systems are simply extraneous to Qatari needs.

 The Road Ahead

 As the GCC imbroglio drags on, the possibility of either side achieving all its goals grows less likely.
 The GCC states can ill afford to suspend their defense modernization indefinitely over an intramural squabble.
 Time, tide, and Middle East security threats wait for no man.

-DB Des Roches is a non-resident fellow at the Arab Gulf States Institute in Washington and is the senior military fellow at the Near East South Asia Center for Strategic Studies at the National Defense University.
-These remarks do not represent the views of any branch of the U.S. government.
+is a non-resident fellow at the Arab Gulf States Institute in Washington and a senior international affairs fellow at the National Council on U.S.-Arab Relations.
+He is an associate professor at the Near East South Asia Center for Strategic Studies at the National Defense University.
+These remarks do not reflect the view of any university or U.S. government agency.

 With a mix of condemnation, maneuver, and strategic calculation, Gulf countries are navigating the current crisis.

 Through its careful examination of the forces shaping the evolution of Gulf societies and the new generation of emerging leaders, AGSIW facilitates a richer understanding of the role the countries in this key geostrategic region can be expected to play in the 21st century.Learn More